thisisarchimedes/devops/TestList.md

 [X] Get "deploy" event and apply addition logic (calculate frequencey for all repos and record to DB) [X] Interface test with NewRelic
 [X] Interface test with Fake NewRelic
-[] repeat the above event tests and also send to New Relic [] Get "deploy" event and apply addition logic (calculate frequencey a subset of repos and record to DB) - probably need to load config file that define different subsets of repos
+[X] repeat the above event tests and also send to New Relic [] Event handler get raw event and process it
+[] Get "deploy" event and apply addition logic (calculate frequencey a subset of repos and record to DB) - probably need to load config file that define different subsets of repos

 ## Interface
 [X] Interface Timeseries DB

+## End to End
+[] Run Backend API and see that it works end to end

 # Refactor List